gambol99/go-marathon/README.md

 There is also an examples directory in the source which shows hints and snippets of code of how to use it — which is probably the best place to start.

+You can use `examples/docker-compose.yml` in order to start a test cluster.

 ### Creating a client

 ```Go